Raicuparta/nomai-vr/README.md

 ## YOU WILL HAVE A BAD TIME

 While the game is playable at a surprisingly decent level, a lot of things range from mildly glitchy to completely broken.
-Expect nausea, low performance, crashes, blue screen, house fires, big explosions visibe from space.
+Expect nausea, low performance, flashing images, crashes, blue screens, house fires, big explosions visibe from space.
 Have a look at the [currently open issues](https://github.com/Raicuparta/NomaiVR/issues) to have an idea of some of the stuff that needs fixing.

 ## Requirements